 The economic growth and social benefits that were boosted by the internet require a sustained trust in the cyber domain.
-This level of trust is being threatened by cyber-attacks (e.g. hacking), cybercrime (e.g. ransomware) and unwanted messages (e.g. spam).
+This level of trust is being threatened by cyber-attacks (e.g. hacking, denial of service attacks), cybercrime (e.g. ransomware, spoofing) and unwanted messages (e.g. spam).
 The global exposure of these threats requires a collaborative response to build capabilities that improve internet security.

 A foundation for internet security is provided by the ecosystem of protocols, standards, technology, practices and organisations that are the internet's infrastructure.
 An important contribution to a secure and resilient internet infrastructure is the adoption and deployment of open, security-oriented internet standards.
 Initiatives to promote the use of these standards, such as the World IPv6 launch day and DNSSEC adoption campaigns, have been initiated and supported by organisations around the world.
 More wide-spread collaboration and extension of these initiatives are required to reap the benefits of a secure internet.
 The GFCE Internet Infrastructure Initiative (III) is to bring stakeholders together, raise awareness and provide support for standards deployment in the regions.
-This initiative builds on global and local cooperation, and benefits from the availability of a website to raise awareness and to test standards-compliance (www.internet.nl).
+This initiative build on global and local cooperation, and benefits from the availability of a website to raise awareness and to test standards-compliance (www.internet.nl).

-This Global Good Practice on Internet Infrastructure helps policymakers and political leaders in defining sustainable and efficient efforts to stimulate adoption of open internet standards.
+This Global Good Practice on Internet Infrastructure helps policy-makers and political leaders in defining sustainable and efficient efforts to stimulate adoption of open internet standards.
+It helps Internet Service Providers to understand how service can be made up-to-standard at least, or better, and it helps users (businesses, individual users) to better understand what to ask for from their service providers and governments.
 This document provides a set of good practices to develop an effective national and regional internet infrastructure deployment program, that is aligned in the international Internet Infrastructure Initiative.

 Preface 3

 1. Introduction 5

 Internet infrastructure & internet standards 5

 Internet infrastructure initiative 5

 Goal and outline of this document 6

 2. Background internet standards 7

 3. Good practices 9

-Good practice 1: Establish a national multi-stakeholder cooperation to promote the internet standards
+Good practice 1: Establish a national multi-stakeholder cooperation to promote the internet standards •

 Good practice 2: Create an internet standards awareness website 12

-Good practice 3: Provide economic & regulatory incentives 14
+Good practice 3: Provide economic & regulatory incentives 15

-Good practice 4: Lead by example 16
+Good practice 4: Lead by example 17

+Good practice 5: Adopt MANRS 17

+Good practice 6: Adopt KINDNS 19

-4. Comprehensive background internet standards 18
+4. Comprehensive background internet standards 21

 What are TLS, HTTPS, DANE and STARTTLS?
-18
+21

 What is DNSSEC?
-21
+24

-What is RPKI, ROA 24
+What is RPKI, ROA 27

 What is SPF, DMARC and DKIM?
-26
+29

 What is IPv6?
-28
+30

-References 31
+References 34